MokhaLeee/FE-CBuild/Doc/CHAX.md

 4. Declare such variable in your own C file, `extern u8 NewAlloc4Bytes[4];`

 CHAX may auto detect on overflow error on game-init.

+# Support

+For now, unit support progress is located in BWL table, and the vanilla support table is used to save skills.
+If unit does not have BWL, (aka, unit character index > 0x45), we may directly use the pre-load supports, which means its support level may not develop in game playing.